nicolodiamante/chatty/README.md

 To utilise ChatGPT's services with Siri, it is essential to obtain an OpenAI API key.
 In order to acquire this key, you need to generate a new secret key from your existing OpenAI account.
 If you don't possess an OpenAI account yet, you can easily create one by following this [link][openai-signup].
 This secret key plays a crucial role in verifying your authentication.
 Here are the steps on how to do it:

 1. Log in to your [OpenAI account][openai-account].
-2. Search for the "Create new secret key" option and click on it.
+2. Search for the ‘Create new secret key’ option and click on it.

 <p align="center">
   <picture>